William Lorenzo Howard: Racial politics

 The formerly segregationist Monroe city leadership had discouraged Martin Luther King Jr., from bringing his civil rights campaign to Monroe, After the failure of the Goldwater and Wallace candidacies, Mayor Howard consulted with African American leaders in the city to develop plans to prevent civil unrest at a time during the 1960s when racial riots had struck a number of cities ranging from New York City to Los Angeles.
 Abe E. Pierce, III (born 1934), the first black mayor of Monroe who was elected in 1996 to a single term, recalls how Howard told business that the city had to desegregate to remove reasons for black unrest and to move ahead economically for both races.
 The mayor's position is now held by Independent Friday Ellis, who unseated incumbent Jamie Mayo in 2021.
 Mayo, a native of Mer Rouge in Morehouse Parish, who was victorious in a special election in 2001 and won the first of thus far three consecutive full terms in 2004.
 He is the second African American in the mayoralty.

 Death and legacy

 Howard died in Monroe at the age of eighty-three.
-Unlike his parents and siblings, all of whom are interred at the Rocky Branch Cemetery in rural Union Parish, former Mayor Howard is buried at Mulhearn Memorial Park Cemetery in Monroe, alongside his wife, the former LaRue Jones (1920-2015), a native of Prescott in Nevada County in southwestern Arkansas.
-She was active in the Ouachita Christian School.
-The Howards had three children, Gene Howard, Robert J. Howard, and Judy H. Howell and husband, Ronny.

 In addition to the W. L. Jack Howard Theatre, he is commemorated through the W. L. and LaRue Howard Religious Missionary and Educational Foundation at 207 Maison Drive in Monroe.